ngu0029/evol-alg/tsp/generic_alg/readme.txt

 GA - population_size=1000, 1000 generations >>> score=18233.127495618206

 Comment:
-1. mutate - similar to swapped_cities in SA
+1. mutate - similar to swapped_cities method in SA
-   crossover - similar to reversed_sections in SA (instead of reverse, crossover does remove genomes
+   crossover - similar to reversed_sections method in SA (instead of reverse, crossover does remove genes in a chromosome
-                                                   and then insert them in different positions)
+                                                   and then insert them in different positions of the chromosome)
 2. In some simulations, for the first runs, the scores are decreased every quickly; but for the next runs, the scores go down very slowly, it looks like the solutions converge to local optimum.
-   Try to increase the mutation rate (apply for low fitness rank individuals) to keep the search space divergent in generations.
+   Try to increase the mutation rate (apply for low fitness rank individuals) to keep the SEARCH SPACE DIVERGENT in generations (RICHNESS OF SEARCH SPACE).
    We would select individuals with highest fitness rank and the ones with the highest diversity rank.

 ***CONCLUSION: SHOULD TAKE ABOUT 100 RUNS AND MAKE THE AVERAGED SCORE (TRAVELLING LENGTH)